 What is EOS?

-EOS is a smart contracts platform founded and designed by cryptocurrency genius and serial entrepreneur, Dan Larimer.
-EOS promises to be a next generation smart contracts platform that uses a novel blockchain architecture designed to enable vertical and horizontal scaling that supports many decentralized applications in parallel.
+EOS is a blockchain founded and designed by cryptocurrency genius and serial entrepreneur, Dan Larimer.
+It promises to be a high performance smart contracts platform that uses a novel architecture to enable vertical and horizontal scaling (e.g. parallelized decentralized applications).

-EOS focuses on performance and useability.
-Its use of a delegated Proof of Stake consensus algorithm and a messaging-centric design allows it to have incredibly fast block times.
+EOS focuses on usability and performance.
+Through a delegated Proof of Stake consensus algorithm combined with a messaging-centric design, it is an incredibly fast blockchain.
 Its unique token economics enables free transactions.

-Currently, using Ethereum’s decentralized applications (dApps) can be quite cumbersome.
-A user needs to pay fees and transactions take a while to confirm.
-In high usage conditions, Ethereum becomes increasingly painful to use as fees rise and transaction confirmation times increase.
-EOS aims to solve all these issues in order to create a business-ready blockchain that doesn’t feel like a blockchain.
+Currently, using decentralized applications (dApps) on Ethereum can be quite cumbersome.
+A user needs to pay fees and transactions are far from instant.
+In high traffic conditions, these issues are amplified with fees and transaction confirmation times skyrocketing.
+EOS aims to solve these usability issues in order to create a business-ready blockchain that doesn’t feel like a blockchain.

-These are grandiose goals but it’s important to keep in mind that EOS is still an early stage project.
-The main net hasn’t been released yet and EOS has yet to prove whether it will work as well as advertised in production.
-There are also concerns with centralization.
+These are grandiose goals and it’s important to keep in mind that EOS is still an early stage project.
+Its main net hasn’t been released yet and EOS still needs to prove whether it will work as well as advertised.
+There are also significant centralization concerns.

 EOS’s design principles